Shosh Kormosh: Life and education

 Shosh Kormosh was born in 1948 in Regensburg, Germany.
 Her family were Holocaust survivors from Poland who emigrated to Israel in 1949.
 Raised in an environment shaped by the aftermath of the Holocaust, Kormosh grew up deeply aware of the emotional scars borne by survivors, including members of her own family.
 This early exposure to trauma and memory would later become a central theme in her artistic work.

 Between 1981 and 1985, Kormosh studied at the Art Teachers' College 'Hamidrasha' in Ramat Hasharon, where she developed a unique approach to photography that blended traditional techniques with experimental processes.
 Her artistic journey was marked by a desire to push the boundaries of photographic expression.

+Death

 Kormosh died of cancer in Tel Aviv on 19 November 2001 at the age of 53.
-Six months later, her husband, Meir Franco was murdered in the Sinai Peninsula.
+Six months later, her husband, Meir Franco, was murdered in the Sinai Peninsula.

 Career

 Kormosh worked as a photojournalist in Tel Aviv for Ha-ir from 1988 until 1992.
 She specialized in portrait photography, but also explored dance and theater photography.

-Kormosh's work in the late 1980s also explore the reinterpretation of existing photographs, usually drawn from auction catalogs and photography magazines.
+Kormosh's work in the late 1980s also explored the reinterpretation of existing photographs, usually drawn from auction catalogs and photography magazines.
 In her original photographs, Kormosh played with and retouched shadows, creating flat compositions.
 She also created collage works, combining multiple photographs into one piece.

 She returned to HaMidrasha in 1992, where she taught photography for a year.
 She later taught photography at the Shenkar College of Engineering and Design in 1995.